Formation of Extremely Low-mass White Dwarfs Binaries

-The results from a simulation with higher mass companion, $M_{\rm a,i}=0.9\, M_{\odot}$, are plotted as green lines in Figure \ref{masses_Porb.pdf}.
+The results from a simulation with high-mass companion, $M_{\rm a,i}=0.9\, M_{\odot}$, are plotted as green lines in Figure \ref{masses_Porb.pdf}.
 The blue and green lines are nearly overlapping, producing ELM WDs with almost identical mass, composition, and orbits immediately post-MT.
 Similarly, the results for a lower-mass donor $M_{\rm d,i} = 1.1 M_{\odot}$ are shown in red; this setup can create ELM WDs with even lower masses and shorter $P_{\rm orb}$.
 The minimum ELM WD mass for this setup is 0.143 $M_{\odot}$, with $P_{\rm orb}=$ 2.75 hours immediately post-MT, and the range of $P_{\rm orb,i}$ that results in ELM WDs is considerably larger than for higher-mass donors.
 For small donor masses (e.g., $M_{\rm d,i} = 1.0$ and 1.1 $M_{\odot}$), the thick convective envelope present during the MS phase causes magnetic braking to be much stronger, resulting in a wider accessible range of $P_{\rm orb,i}$. \cite{2017MNRAS.467.1874C} used a wider range for $M_{\rm d}$, $M_{\rm a}$ and $P_{\rm orb}$ with different metallicities.
 Their mass-period relation is in agreement with Figure~\ref{masses_Porb.pdf}.
 And the difference in metallicity doesn't affect this relation at the low-mass WD range.